 Geo-route incoming traffic to your app for better performance and availability

-Azure Traffic Manager helps reduce the downtime and improve the responsiveness of important applications by routing incoming traffic across multiple deployments in different regions.
+Azure Traffic Manager helps reduce downtime and improve responsiveness of important applications by routing incoming traffic across multiple deployments in different regions.
 Built-in health checks and automatic rerouting help ensure high availability if a service fails.
-Use Traffic Manager with Azure services, including Web Apps, Cloud Services and Virtual Machines, or combine it with on-premises services for hybrid deployments and smooth cloud migration.
+Use Traffic Manager with Azure services including Web Apps, Cloud Services and Virtual Machines—or combine it with on-premises services for hybrid deployments and smooth cloud migration.

 Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.

 Azure Germany is available to customers and partners doing business in the European Union (EU) and European Free Trade Association (EFTA) and United Kingdom (UK) and provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure Germany trial.

 Traffic Manager is not available in the Central India region.
 Please select another region.

 Traffic Manager is not available in the West India region.
 Please select another region.